-Advantages Disadvantages Insurance inside superannuation Term life insurance premiums are generally tax deductible to your superannuation fund.
-You can pay your premiums using accumulated superannuation money or by making additional superannuation contributions - which may come from your beforetax income.
-This can be good for your budget because the cost doesn't reduce your take-home pay.
-Your salary sacrifice and personal deductible contributions are taxed at 15%.
-This is lower than the marginal tax rate for most people and can make paying for insurance through super tax effective.
-In the event of claim, certain beneficiaries such as your spouse will have the option to commence a pension inside the tax effective superannuation environment.
-While most insurance events for term life insurance result in a condition of release, there are some limited situations where you may not be able to access the insurance benefits until you retire.
-Funding insurance premiums from your superannuation can erode your retirement savings unless you top up your superannuation with additional contributions.
-Tax is payable on a death benefit paid to non-dependants (see section below).
-Insurance outside superannuation Term life benefits are generally tax free.
-Insurance benefits are paid directly to you or your nominated beneficiary/ies • Term life insurance premiums are generally not tax deductible when paid personally.
+Insurance inside superannuation

+- Term life insurance premiums are generally tax deductible to your superannuation fund. - You can pay your premiums using accumulated superannuation money or by making additional superannuation contributions - which may come from your before-tax income.
+This can be good for your budget because the cost doesn't reduce your take-home pay. - Your salary sacrifice and personal deductible contributions are taxed at 15%.
+This is lower than the marginal tax rate for most people and can make paying for insurance through super tax effective. - In the event of claim, certain beneficiaries such as your spouse will have the option to commence a pension inside the tax effective superannuation environment.